metabase/metabase/docs/administration-guide/databases/bigquery.md

 ### Save your database configuration

 When you're done, click the **Save** button.
-A modal should pop up, informing you that your database have been added.
+A modal should pop up, informing you that your database has been added.

 ![Database added](../images/database-added.png)